Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Abstract

 \section{Abstract}

-Recent machine-learning approaches to weather forecasting often employ a monolithic architecture, where distinct physical mechanisms---advection (transport), diffusion-like mixing, thermodynamic processes, and forcing---are represented implicitly within a single large network.
-This representation is particularly problematic for advection, where long-range transport must be treated with expensive global interaction mechanisms or through deep, stacked convolutional layers.
-To mitigate this, we present PARADIS, a physics-inspired global weather prediction model that imposes inductive biases on network behavior through a functional decomposition into advection, diffusion, and reaction blocks acting on latent variables.
+Recent machine-learning approaches to weather forecasting often employ a monolithic architecture in which distinct physical mechanisms---advection (long-range transport), diffusion-like mixing, thermodynamic processes, and forcing---are represented implicitly within a single large network.
+This is particularly problematic for advection, where long-range transport typically requires expensive global interaction mechanisms or deep stacks of local convolutional layers.
+To mitigate this, we present PARADIS, a physics-inspired global weather prediction model that enforces inductive biases on network behavior through a functional decomposition into advection, diffusion, and reaction blocks acting on latent variables.
 We implement advection through a Neural Semi-Lagrangian operator that performs trajectory-based transport via differentiable interpolation on the sphere, enabling end-to-end learning of both the latent modes to be transported and their characteristic trajectories.
-Diffusion-like processes are modeled through depthwise-separable spatial mixing, while local source terms and vertical interactions are modeled via pointwise channel interactions, enabling operator-level physical structure.
-PARADIS provides state-of-the-art forecast skill at a fraction of the training cost.
-On ERA5-based benchmarks, the $1^\circ$ PARADIS model—with a total training cost of less than a GPU-month—meets or exceeds the performance of $0.25^\circ$ traditional and machine-learning baselines, including the ECMWF HRES forecast and DeepMind’s GraphCast.
+Diffusion-like processes are modeled by depthwise-separable spatial mixing, whereas local source terms and vertical interactions are handled via pointwise channel interactions, yielding a physically structured operator decomposition.
+Evaluated on ERA5 benchmarks, PARADIS achieves competitive deterministic forecast skill, with particularly strong short-lead performance, while preserving substantially better spectral fidelity and forecast activity during medium-range rollouts.